ShaunaGordon/continue-config/rules/worldbuilding.md

 - Avoid Dungeons & Dragons (D&D) tropes.
 - Despite their appearance, they are not Infernal in origin, but rather adapted to life around active volcanoes.
 - Use mostly Sanskrit and Hindi influence, with some Turkish and Pakistani elements.
+- In some tiefling cultures, names may take inspiration from Latin.
+- Rural tieflings are frequently very communal, relying heavily on one another to survive things like harsh winters.
+- **Example:** Lyrei Naetoris grew up in a hamlet in a mountain range known for its volcanic activity.
+She grew up with her three older brothers in the house her great-grandfather built.
+Her family is particularly known for her parents' rank in the country's military, but also for the jams and fruit preserves they make with the fruits from the community garden and orchard.

 #### Catfolk